-Your flights are booked, but now it is time for the next step - booking your accommodation in Japan!
+Your flights are booked, but now it is time for the next step—booking your accommodations in Japan!
 There many different accommodation options in Japan, depending on your budget, and what type of experience you want to have.

-The best way to plan accommodation in Japan is to have a local Japanese expert give you suggestions.
-Our locals in Japan can suggest great apartments, hotels, and neighborhoods to stay in.
+The best way to plan accommodations in Japan is to have one of our Japanese experts give you suggestions.
+Our Heroes in Japan can suggest great apartments, hotels, and neighborhoods to stay in.
 Additionally, they will share insider tips and off-the-beaten-path recommendations for what to see in the area!
 These tips will be specific to your travel preferences (museum junkie? foodie?
 ViaHero’s got you).
 Match with your Japanese travel planner today!

 The main Japanese accommodation options for travelers include….